FormidableLabs/serverless-jetpack/README.md

 * `trace` (`Boolean | Object`): If `trace: true` or `trace: { /* other options */ }` then tracing mode is activated at the service level.
 * `trace.ignores` (`Array<string>`): A set of package path prefixes up to a directory level (e.g., `react` or `mod/lib`) to skip tracing on.
 This is particularly useful when you are excluding a package like `aws-sdk` that is already provided for your lambda.
+* `trace.allowMissing` (`Object.<string, Array<string>>`): A way to allow certain packages to have potentially failing dependencies.
+Specify each object key as a package name and value as an array of dependencies that _might_ be missing on disk.
+If the sub-dependency is found, then it is included in the bundle (this part distinguishes this option from `ignores`).
+If not, it is skipped without error.
 * `trace.include` (`Array<string>`): Additional file path globbing patterns (relative to `servicePath`) to be included in the package and be further traced for dependencies to include.
 Applies to functions that are part of a service or function (`individually`) packaging.
     * **Note**: These patterns are in _addition_ to the handler inferred file path.
 If you want to exclude the handler path you could technically do a `!file/path.js` exclusion, but that would be a strange case in that your handler files would no longer be present.